PapikyanArmen/blog/README.md

 # or
 bun dev
 ```
-## Running the project automatically running the JSON server

-## Installing dev dependencies automatically installed DB dependencies
+## The JSON-server package is used as a temporary BE / DB solution.
+## npm install command installs the dependencies of the project as well as the dependencies of the JSON-server.
+## npm run start command runs the Project (dev server) and the JSON-server simultaneously.

-Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.
+Open http://localhost:3000 in your browser to see the result.

 ## Learn More

 ## Deploy on Vercel

+Pushing code changes to your main branch will trigger an automatic deployment to Vercel's production environment.

-Project deployed on Vercel and for mock data use IMDB Top 250 movies list
+The project is deployed on Vercel and uses the IMDB Top 250 movies list for mock data.

 You can see on https://blog-six-ruddy-21.vercel.app/